nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 Folks utilize (Sidekiq) background jobs for many different cases.
 Some crunch numbers, some dispatch welcome emails to users, and some even schedule data syncing.
 Whatever your case may be, you might eventually come to a request to avoid duplicate jobs.
-By duplicate jobs I envision two jobs that do the exactly same thing.
+By duplicate jobs, I envision two jobs that do the exact same thing.
 Let us dive in on that a bit.

 ## Why De-Duplicate Jobs?